seanofw/region2d/README.md

 This is a JavaScript implementation of the Region abstract data type, which 2-D graphics systems use to perform constructive solid geometry.

+**WARNING: CURRENT STATUS: BETA.**  Many operations work (see the demo!) but some operations are untested, and some don't work at all yet.
+Unit test coverage is at ~90% for `Region1d`, but only about 50% for `Region2d`.
+Use at your own risk.

 ### Features

 Notable features of this implementation include: